titogithub123/MechaCar_Statistical_Analysis/README.md

 * Deliverable 2: Summary Statistics on Suspension Coils
 * Deliverable 3: T-Test on Suspension Coils
 * Deliverable 4: Design a Study Comparing the MechaCar to the Competition

+# Deliverable 1: Linear Regression to Predict MPG
+Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.